GuilleFigueroa/FirstStep-v1/README.md

   # FirstStep app

   This is a code bundle for FirstStep app.
-The original project is available at https://www.figma.com/design/NkWQE6B4W3HCXt0YOAWPl9/FirstStep-app.

   ## Running the code